wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * PROTIP: The ref above is the first 7 hex digits of a commit SHA hash ID.
 Alternately, semantic version tag value (such as "v1.2.3") can be specified.
 This is a key enabler for immutable strategy.
    <br /><br />

+The ability to loop over modules with a single module call became available August 2020 with the release of Terraform 0.13.

    ### Terraform Registry